What is the Product Backlog in Product Management and How to Maintain It?

 - Review ideas for the reviewing and making the ideas clear

 - Score ideas for evaluating your ideas

 - Done stage

 Hygger Swimlanes can be used for arranging product ideas.
-These horizontal columns on Kanban board are used to separate different kinds of issues that team members use.
+These horizontal columns on the Kanban board are used to separate different kinds of issues that team members use.
 They help teams to see which issues they should work on next.

 Labels option can be used to tag ideas from particular users or from particular employees.

 In Hygger, you can rate all your ideas using 2 criteria: Value and Effort.
-Comparing Value and Effort combination of each task will help you prioritize the tasks better and choose the most important tasks for development.
+Comparing the Value and Effort combination of each task will help you prioritize the tasks better and choose the most important tasks for development.

 - Value assessment will show which business value the feature can bring to your product or your business.

 - Efforts measure the resources needed to complete the task.